Project Overview

 Strategic Implementation Approach

-I implemented a phased rollout that prioritized the most frequently used components.
-Training was provided for authors to manage the change effectively.
-I gathered continuous feedback to make iterative adjustments and established cross-team protocols to ensure consistency across the team.
+I executed a phased rollout prioritizing the most frequently used components.
+Author training supported effective change management.
+Continuous feedback loops drove iterative refinements, and cross-team protocols ensured consistency across the organization.

 Quantitative Results